Collegiate Recovery Program

 Susan Birge, EdD., MS, LPC

-As the assistant vice president/director of Counseling & Psychological Services at Fairfield University, Dr.Birge oversees the Student Health Center, Counseling & Psychological Services, the University’s Substance Abuse Treatment Programs, including the Collegiate Recovery Program, and the Office of Disability Support Services.
+As the assistant vice president/director of Counseling & Psychological Services at Fairfield University, Dr.Birge oversees the Student Health Center, Counseling & Psychological Services, the University’s Substance Abuse Treatment Programs,and the Collegiate Recovery Program.
 Dr. Birge is an affiliate professor in clinical mental health counseling at the graduate level at both Fairfield University and University of Bridgeport.
 She also maintains a private psychotherapy practice.

 Dr. Birge holds an Ed.D. in educational leadership, a masters in counseling, and is certified as a Red Cross mental health disaster responder.
 A former Woman of the Year in Stratford, she was awarded the Academy of Our Lady of Mercy (Lauralton Hall) Claven Award in 2011.
 She was also selected for membership of Phi Kappa Phi Honor Society and Alpha Sigma Nu, the Jesuit Honor Society and as an Outstanding Young Woman of America.

 Lisa Arnold, MFT,LADC Clinical Director

 Lisa Arnold graduated from University of Connecticut with a bachelor's degree in Psychology and from Fairfield University with a master's degree in marriage and family therapy.
 In 2001, she became licensed in alcohol and drug counseling through the State of Connecticut.
 She has 19 years of experience working with addiction in various treatment venues as well as in the school setting.
 She has a private practice in Woodbury, Conn., and is an affiliate professor at the University of Bridgeport, teaching the graduate-level class, Theories in Group Process.

 Dawn DeBiase, LCSW Academic Support Coordinator